U.S. flag

 Overview

-The Census Household Panel is national survey panel by the U.S. Census Bureau (Census).
-The purpose of the panel is to collect information on topics such as food and nutrition, transportation, employment, and education and to gather data that can be used to improve and inform future surveys.
-The panel will consist of individuals and households living across the U.S. that have agreed to be contacted and invited to participate in surveys.
+The Census Household Panel was a national survey panel by the U.S. Census Bureau (Census).
+The purpose of the panel was to collect information on topics such as food and nutrition, transportation, employment, and education and to gather data that can be used to improve and inform future surveys.
+The panel consisted of individuals and households living across the U.S. that agreed to be contacted and invited to participate in surveys.

 How was I selected to be in this survey?